1twalters01/Challenges/Project Euler/Problem 1 - Multiples of 3 or 5/Answers/PyO3/Readme.md

 Python code: go to python/main.py

-To get run this yourself: activate a virtual environment for python, install the requirements in requirements.txt, go to the folder with the rust code and type 'maturin build'.
+To run this yourself: activate a virtual environment for python, install the requirements in requirements.txt, go to the folder with the rust code and type 'maturin build'.
 Then run the code as normal.